 3. Chile has a rather unique shape

-This unusually shaped country has an area of 291,930 square miles (756,096 square kilometres).
+This unusually shaped country has an area of 291,930 square miles (756,096 square kilometers).
 Experts have referred to its unique shape as “ribbon-like” because of the way it curves, like a ribbon tied into a bow.

 4. Chile’s neighboring countries